jackonelli/wednesday-world-cup/db/README.md

 ## Development

-The database layer is fully async and uses connection pooling:
+The database layer is async and uses connection pooling:

 ```rust
 use wwc_db::{create_pool, get_teams};